nielsw2/ACM20030-Examples/README.md

 # ACM20030-Examples

-Example Python code for the UCD ACM20030 course on Computational Science
+Example Python code for the UCD ACM20030 course on Computational Science.